Meet the Fowl

 Chickens

-The Roo we have is a Turken (pictured above) and so far the Turken hens are laying XL.
-We don't keep aggressive animals here, this rooster has been a perfect gentleman around everyone.
-It's actually the only reason he's still here.
-He was an oops, not a pullet.
-I originally did not want a rooster and had ordered all pullets.
+The Roo we have is a Turken.
+We don't keep aggressive animals here, this rooster has been a perfect gentleman around everyone and protects the girls very well.
 We have in the mix of hens Turken, Mystic Onyx, Jersey Giant, Amberlink, ISA Brown, Lavender Orpington, and a Welsummer.
+These are all originally Hoover's Hatchery chicks that we raised and then hatched some eggs from.
+They're all about 1.5 years old with exception to the ones we hatched this summer that just started laying.

-We got our Welsh Harlequin ducklings!
+Our Welsh Harlequin ducks are all grown up and have started laying!
+And they're just gorgeous.
 We selected this breed for the decent egg laying and calm, friendly personalities.
 They're too heavy to fly well, so generally don't fly.
 They're very pretty with the males having iridescent green heads and females being a white or cream color as adults.
 They're also supposed to be good eating and get to a decent size.
-We plan to offer eggs and ducklings for sale if we get enough eggs.
-These are supposed to be easy to sex at a day old based on bill color, so we plan to be able to offer sexed ducklings.
-Upon receiving them it was pretty easy to tell male from female even before I could see the bands.
-The boys have a dark bill and the girls have a lighter or mixed color bill.

 Ducks